Sciensano-Healthdata/HdBe-FHIR-R4-CBB/README.md

 ### Branching strategy after publication
 Healthdata uses the following branching strategy:
 * Releases correspond with the "stable-xxx" branches.
 These branches are only updated when there is a new release.
-* Integration of fixes and features is done on integration branches, named "release-xxx", where "xxx" is the version number of the upcoming release.
-Integration branches are created for each new release cycle and deleted after they are merged to the "stable-xxx" branches.
+* Integration of fixes and features is done on develop branches, named "release-xxx", where "xxx" is the version number of the upcoming release.
+Develop branches are created for each new release cycle and deleted after they are merged to the "stable-xxx" branches.
 * Development of fixes and features is done:
-	* Hotfixes (typos etc.) are usually directly applied to the integration branch(es).
+	* Hotfixes (typos etc.) are usually directly applied to the develop branch(es).
 	* Larger issues are developed in topic branches.
 These issues are usually tracked in the GitHub repository issue tracker and the topic branches are named accordingly.
-Topic branches are merged into the integration branches when they are ready to be released.
-They are deleted after they are merged with all relevant integration branches.
+Topic branches are merged into the develop brancheswhen they are ready to be released.
+They are deleted after they are merged with all relevant develop branches.
 	* _NOTE: version numbers of FHIR materials should not be changed as part of the development process.
 This should be part of the release process._

 The following illustration visualizes how this workflow might look like